ktomk/pipelines/README.md

   default pipelines mounts the docker socket into each container (on systems where the socket is available).
 That allows to launch pipelines from a pipeline as long as the docker client is available in the pipeline's container.
+  This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK\] but w/o mounting the Docker CLI executable in the container (TODO: provide on option).
-This feature is not available on Bitbucket Pipelines but serves pipelines itself well for integration testing on Travis.
-In combination with `--copy mount` (the default), the original working-directory gets mounted from the host again.
+  The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
+In combination with `--deploy mount` (the default), the original working-directory gets mounted from the host again.
 Additional protection against recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.